kyledbusiness/iam-lifecycle-automation-lab/README.md

 This repository documents a student project completed in the Cyber Range environment.
 The goal of the lab was to explore identity and access management in a cloud environment by reviewing how users are created, granted access, and monitored using Microsoft Entra ID, Azure, and third party services.

-The repository includes a walkthrough of the lab and a set of public facing recommendations.
+The repository includes a walkthrough of the lab, a set of public facing recommendations, and supporting documentation.
 It is intended for students, entry level professionals, or anyone learning how cloud identity systems are structured and maintained.

+---

-## Repository contents
+## Repository Contents

-walkthrough.md
-A detailed review of the lab experience.
+[`walkthrough.md`](./walkthrough.md) - A detailed review of the lab experience.
 Includes provisioning logic, group based access control, role assignment, monitoring with Microsoft Sentinel, and example KQL queries.

-recommendations.md
-General recommendations for improving identity reliability and access visibility, written in a way that avoids disclosing internal details.
+[`recommendations.md`](./recommendations.md) - General recommendations for improving identity reliability and access visibility, written in a way that avoids disclosing internal details.

+---

-## Tools and platforms used
+## Tools and Platforms Used

-Microsoft Entra ID
+- Microsoft Entra ID
-Microsoft Graph API
+- Microsoft Graph API
-Azure role based access control
+- Azure role based access control
-Microsoft Sentinel
+- Microsoft Sentinel
-Log Analytics
+- Log Analytics
-Tenable.io
+- Tenable.io
-Google Sheets and Gmail API
+- Google Sheets and Gmail API
-Python
+- Python

+---

-## Learning outcomes
+## Learning Outcomes

 This project provided an opportunity to practice key identity concepts in a cloud environment, including:

-Understanding how users are provisioned in Microsoft Entra ID
+- Understanding how users are provisioned in Microsoft Entra ID
-Assigning access through groups and scoped roles
+- Assigning access through groups and scoped roles
-Extending the identity lifecycle to other platforms like Tenable and Google
+- Extending the identity lifecycle to other platforms like Tenable and Google
-Writing queries to investigate access behavior in Microsoft Sentinel
+- Writing queries to investigate access behavior in Microsoft Sentinel
-Reviewing the impact of role assignments and user provisioning in context
+- Reviewing the impact of role assignments and user provisioning in context

+---

 ## Acknowledgments